gsathya/gsathya.github.io/content/blog/type-system/type-system.md

 it results in a surprising “action-at-a-distance” behaviors.
-This is why [Flow](https://flow.org/) moved to [local type inference](https://medium.com/flow-type/local-type-inference-for-flow-aaa65d071347), which trades more explicit type annotations for better errors.
+This is why [Flow](https://flow.org/) moved to [local type inference](https://medium.com/flow-type/local-type-inference-for-flow-aaa65d071347), trading more explicit type annotations for better errors.

 <div class="message-box">
 	<p><em> We could've made the compiler use the type information from Typescript or Flow, but we wanted to make sure it worked well for untyped JavaScript too.
 We do plan to add support for these type systems in the future for more optimal memoization.</em></p>